tstih/more/README.md

 and `NodeHeight`.
 The minimal space in pixels between two nodes is determined by the `NodeHorzSpacing` and `NodeVertSpacing` properties.

-You feed the data into the control by implemening a simple `IHierarchyFeed` interface, and then passing it to the `Hierarchy` via the `SetFeed()` method.
+You feed the data into the control by implementing a simple `IHierarchyFeed` interface, and then passing it to the `Hierarchy` via the `SetFeed()` method.

 Here is the interface.